aichaa28/projet_final_data_viz/README.md

 ## Overview

 This project utilizes **Streamlit** and **Pandas** to build an interactive web application that facilitates data exploration, analysis, and visualization.
-The app is designed to allow users to easily upload datasets, perform statistical analysis, and create visualizations, all in a user-friendly interface.
+The app is designed to allow users to easily upload datasets, perform statistical analysis, create visualizations, and even ask questions about the data for immediate responses.

 By using this application, users can quickly gain insights from their data, making it an ideal tool for data analysis, data science projects, and exploratory data visualization.